Urban cycling in Quebec City: bike lanes, routes, and top spots

 Routes

-Whether you're an occasional cyclist or a seasoned athlete, Quebec City offers routes suited to all levels, with panoramas that reward your effort every kilometer.
+Whether you are a casual cyclist or a seasoned athlete, Quebec offers routes suited to all levels, with panoramas that reward effort at every kilometer.

-The bike path along the St. Lawrence River is one of Quebec City's most beautiful routes.
-It stretches from the Lower Town to the beaches of Beauport, offering breathtaking views of the river, Île d'Orléans, and Côte-de-Beaupré.
-Relatively flat and well-maintained, it suits all levels and remains a must-do for visitors and locals alike.
+The bike path along the Saint Lawrence is one of the most beautiful routes in Quebec.
+It stretches from the Lower Town to the beaches of Beauport, offering breathtaking views of the river, Île d'Orléans, and the Côte-de-Beaupré.
+Relatively flat and well maintained, it is suitable for all levels and remains a must-see for both visitors and locals.

 DifficultyEasy to moderate

-The Plains of Abraham and the ramparts tour
+The Plains of Abraham and the city walls tour

 Cycling around the Plains of Abraham is a unique experience.
-On this historic park overlooking the St. Lawrence River, well-maintained paths allow for a peaceful ride with spectacular views.
-Continuing towards the ramparts of the fortified city and cycling along the fortifications means traversing centuries of history at 15 km/h, which is ultimately the ideal speed to appreciate them.
+In this historic park overlooking the Saint Lawrence, well-maintained paths allow for a peaceful ride with spectacular views.
+Continuing towards the city walls and cycling along the fortifications is like traveling through centuries of history at 15 km/h, which is ultimately the ideal speed to appreciate them.

 Distance8 to 12 km